Arittra101/ChatApplication/README.md

 - **Refactoring and Code Cleanup:** Continue learning and applying best practices in coding, and refactor the code for better maintainability.

-Feel free to contribute, suggest improvements, or use this project as a starting point for your own learning journey!

 Happy coding! 😊